 "Planners agree that the time for zoning reform is now.
 The tools provided in the Housing Supply and Affordability Act would ensure that planners and the communities we support have the right mix of federal resources to create more housing in the right places and improve safety."

 —Leo Asuncion, AICP, APA President

-Importantly, the bill provides both dedicated planning grants to help communities build out housing action plans and implementation grants to help them put plans into action.
+Importantly, the bill prioritizes planning-led solutions by providing both dedicated planning grants to help communities build out housing action plans and implementation grants to help them put plans into action.
 APA worked closely with Members of Congress from both parties to ensure that new funds for planning were included.
 Pushing for federal incentives and assistance for code and zoning reform is a top priority for APA in 2021.

 The legislation, which was introduced in both the House and the Senate, has support from Republicans and Democrats.
 In the Senate, the bill is backed by Sen. Amy Klobuchar (D-MN), Sen. Rob Portman (R-OH), and Sen. Tim Kaine (D-VA), while its House companion is supported by Rep. Lisa Blunt Rochester (D-DE), Rep. Jaime Herrera Beutler (R-WA), and Rep. Joyce Beatty (D-OH).